thekid/ghwin-cygshell/README.md

 Put the `Shell.exe` into your Cygwin base folder, e.g. `F:\cygwin`.
-Finally, point GitHub for Windows to a custom default shell and past the exe's location.
+Finally, point GitHub for Windows to a custom default shell and paste the exe's location.
 Done!